 Not focusing on The Now is much more exhausting that you can imagine.
-Also, it will probably damage your productive as well.By being at peace with your #mind and taking good care of your #body, you… Click To Tweet
+Also, it will probably damage your productivity as well.By being at peace with your #mind and taking good care of your #body, you… Click To Tweet

 6. Reevaluate Priorities

 The fact is: at least in the beginning of my revalidation, the amount of energy I can spend and the number of things I can do is very limited.

-While I normally can do social media, write one to two blogs a day and workout when I am at home, these days I have to pick one task to do in the morning and another, in the afternoon, and that is it!
+While I normally can do social media, write one to two blogs a day and workout when I am at home.
+There are days I have to pick one task to do in the morning and another, in the afternoon, and that is it!

 7. Enjoy Me-Time

 When you are not overdoing things, your batteries are recharged, and your thoughts are in the present moment; you have the chance to enjoy your companion fully.

-Since I am not rushing from one appointment to another, I am granting myself the chance to be my sole partner and it is being a genuinely pleasant experience.
+Since I’m not rushing from one appointment to another, I’m granting myself the chance to be my sole partner and it is being a genuinely pleasant experience.

-Your time down does not have to take months like mine, but if you can save a weekend to pace yourself, please do so.
+Your time down doesn’t have to take months like mine, but if you can save a weekend to pace yourself, please do so.

 Afterward, you will be back reenergized, and the experience will prove itself worthy.